 Since the check for storage space only needs to occur before the allocation takes place, each routine may perform this check at its convenience.
 This approach permits the minimization of the number of temporary pointers that must be protected during garbage collection.
-As an aid, space for several descriptors is automatically protected by the procedure invocation mechanism, and is usually used to hold information pertaining to the arguments of the procedure (see Section 3.4).
+As an aid, space for several descriptors is automatically protected by the procedure invocation mechanism, and usually is used to hold information pertaining to the arguments of the procedure (see Section 3.4).

-Routines to ensure space are provided for each of the two storage regions.
-The routine sneed (n) ensures that at least n bytes of storage remain in the string space, and hneed (n) performs the same function in the heap.
-If either routine finds that there is insufficient storage remaining, it will invoke the garbage collector in an attempt to obtain that storage.
+Routines to ensure space are provided for each of the three storage regions.
+The routine sneed(n) ensures that at least n bytes of storage remain in the string space, and hneed(n) performs the same function in the heap. esneed() ensures that there is a co-expression stack available.
+If either routine finds that there is insufficient storage remaining, it invokes the garbage collector in an attempt to obtain that storage.
 If that fails, then program execution is aborted with an appropriate diagnostic.

-Garbage collection, or storage reclamation, is a process that identifies all valid data in storage and compacts that data in order to provide a contiguous area of unused storage.
+Garbage collection, or storage reclamation, is a process that identifies all valid allocated data.
+In the string and heap regions, valid data is compacted in order to provide a contiguous area of unused storage.
 The algorithm used for identifying valid data is based upon the algorithm described by Hanson [7].
 Only the more novel features are discussed here.

-Whenever a predictive need request discovers that insufficient storage remains in either the heap or string space, the garbage collector is invoked to free space in both regions.
-This approach is more efficient in situations where both regions are heavily allocated and only slightly less efficient otherwise.
+Whenever a predictive need request discovers that insufficient storage remains in either the heap or string space, the garbage collector is invoked to reclaim unused space in all regions.
+This approach is more efficient in situations where all regions are heavily allocated and only slightly less efficient otherwise.